OCRPhysicsExam Board Revision

 View mark scheme hint

-Define magnetic field strength and its measurement.
+Define magnetic flux and its relation to magnetic field strength and area.

 Practice Quiz